 Disability allowance (vammaistuki) is designed to provide financial support to disabled persons in everyday life.
 There are two types of the disability allowances with different conditions and amounts: one paid to disabled persons between 16-64 years and another paid to children aged less than 16 years.
+Disability allowance for children (alle 16-vuotiaan vammaistuki) is intended to provide support in the daily lives of children under 16 years who have an illness or a disability.
+The child can be awarded disability allowance if he or she needs regular care, attention and rehabilitation due to illness or disability.
+The need of care and attention must be greater than normal and last for at least six months.
 Both types of the allowances have three categories depending on the nature of the illness or handicap and the size of special costs.
 Full-time pensioners are not entitled to the disability allowance.
 The disability allowance is not taxable.